-The Ebor Lectures is an ecumenical project jointly organised by York Minster, York St John University, The Order of Carmelites, The York and Hull District of the Methodist Church and The C. & J. B. Morrell Trust.
+The Ebor Lectures is an ecumenical project jointly organised by York Minster, York St John University, The Order of Carmelites, The Yorkshire North and East District of the Methodist Church and The C. & J. B. Morrell Trust.

 The lectures are a response to the growing need for theology to interact with public issues in contemporary society.
 Public theology is about engaging in dialogue with a range of communities on issues wider than narrowly defined religious matters.
 This series of lectures aims to promote public conversation and to contribute to the formation of personal decisions and collective policy-making in economic, political and social spheres.
 It is also an ecumenical project that seeks to exchange insights between academic and religious traditions and to build bridges between church and other religious groups.
 The lectures relate faith to public concerns including politics, economics, contemporary culture, religion and spirituality, society and globalisation, local and global Christianity.